camassia-io/spring-boot-test-dbunit/README.md

 - Add DatabaseConfig
 - Change the DataSetLoader from the default XmlLocalResourceDataSetLoader
 - Modify the Database Connection DBUnit uses
-- Modify the underlying DBUnit DatabaseTester (e.g. to use an alternative to a DataSource)
+- Modify `ConnectionSupplier` if for example you are not using a `DataSource` or wish to configure which `DataSource` is used

 etc